CarlRaask/Portfolio/Neural_network_from_scratch/NN_readme.md

 # Homebuilt neural network
-## Calculus term 2 year 1s
+## Calculus year 1 term 2 of Applied AI for machine learning university program
 ### Summary
 A flexible neural network built from the ground up using only NumPy and multivariate calculus.
 Teacher assistant said "Use MNIST if you are brave".
 So I decided to be brave.
 Goal was to achieve 90%+ accuracy on MNIST digit classification, matching late 1990s pre-CNN neural network performance.
 **note from the future**  I had actually never heard of Neural Networks before calculus class.
-Some of my "lessons" are sortof correct but lacking.
+Some of my "lessons" are sort of correct but lacking.
 Im leaving them as is to reflect the knowledge of a first year undergraduate who went *slightly* overboard and went outside expected level of knowledge.

 ### Final project of calculus class